tohyuting/tp/docs/DeveloperGuide.md

       Expected: No warehouse is added.
 Error details will be displayed, indicating that the warehouse to be added already exists in CLI-nic and thus cannot be added.
 WarehouseList on GUI remain unchanged.

-### Deleting a Supplier/Warehouse

-1. Delete command format: `delete ct/TYPE i/INDEX`

-   1. Prerequisites: List all suppliers/warehouses using the `list` command.
-At least one warehouse/supplier in the list.

-   1. Test case: `delete ct/s i/1`<br>
-      Expected: First supplier is deleted from the list.
-Details of the deleted supplier shown in the status message.

-   1. Test case: Invalid argument for the type specified e.g. `delete ct/0`<br>
-      Expected: No supplier is deleted.
-Error details shown in the status message.
-Status bar remains the same.

-   1. Test case: Provided Index exceeds the length of the list e.g. `delete ct/s i/1000`<br>
-         Expected: No supplier is deleted.
-Error details is shown in the status message.

-### Deleting a Product from a Supplier/Warehouse

-1. Delete command format: `delete ct/TYPE i/INDEX pd/PRODUCT_NAME`

-   1. Prerequisites: List all suppliers/warehouses using the `list` command.
-At least one warehouse/supplier with some product in the list.
-First warehouse does not have the product `Panadol` while the first supplier has.

-   1. Test case: `delete ct/pw i/1 pd/panadol`<br>
-      Expected: The `Panadol` product in the first warehouse is deleted.
-Details of the deleted product shown in the status message.

-   1. Test case: Invalid argument for the type specified e.g. `delete ct/w i/1 pd/Panadol`<br>
-      Expected: No product is deleted.
-No warehouse is deleted as well.
-Error details shown in the status message.
-Status bar remains the same.

-   1. Test case: Provided Index exceeds the length of the list e.g. `delete ct/pw i/1000 pd/Panadol`<br>
-         Expected: No product is deleted.
-Error details is shown in the status message.
-Status bar remains the same.v

-   1. Test case: Provided product (by name) is not found in the product list of the supplier/warehouse e.g. `delete ct/pw i/1 pd/P`<br>
-               Expected: No product is deleted.
-Error details is shown in the status message.
-Status bar remains the same.

-### Updating a Product in a Supplier/Warehouse

-1. Update command format: `update ct/TYPE i/INDEX pd/PRODUCT_NAME [q/QUANTITY] [t/TAG…​]`

-   1. Prerequisites: List all suppliers/warehouses using the `list` command.
-At least one warehouse/supplier in the list.
-First warehouse does not have the product `Panadol` while the first supplier has.

-   1. Test case: Product does not exist e.g. `update ct/w i/1 pd/Panadol q/350 t/Fever`<br>
-      Expected: Product with the name `Panadol` with the quantity `350` and tag `fever` added to the first warehouse.
-Details of the new product is shown in the display message.

-   1. Test case: Product exists and optional fields supplied e.g. `update ct/s i/1 pd/Panadol q/350 t/Fever`<br>
-      Expected: Product with the name `Panadol` in the first supplier is updated with the quantity `350` and tag `fever`.
-Details of the new product shown in the display message.

-   1. Test case: Product exists and no optional fields supplied e.g. `update ct/s i/1 pd/Panadol`<br>
-      Expected: No product is added or updated.
-Error details shown in the displayed message.

-   1. Test case: Non-positive index e.g. `update ct/w i/0 pd/Panadol q/350 t/Fever`<br>
-      Expected: No product is added or updated.
-Error details shown in the displayed message.

-   1. Test case: Index more than list size e.g. `update ct/w i/x pd/Panadol q/350 t/Fever` (where x is larger than the list size)
-      Expected: No product is added or updated.
-Similar to previous.

 ### Assigning a macro

 1. Assign macro command format: `assignmacro a/ALIAS cs/COMMAND_STRING`